30 Intriguing And Fun Facts About Space For Kids

 Sound does not exist in space, and you cannot hear any sounds.
 It is because sound travels through the vibration of particles, and as space has no particles and is only a vacuum, there is no way sound can travel, or you can hear (28).

 Most children are quite fascinated by the space and intrigued to know more about it.
 If your child seems to fit this category, share these facts about space for kids to pique their curiosity.
 These facts explain how astronauts survive in outer space, the fascinating features of different planets, trivia about various space missions, and much more.
-Your child could be the next astronaut in the making, so why not feed their curiosity with facts about outer space.
-Giving children a glimpse of this exciting phenomenon may inspire them to learn more about space.
+Your child could be the next astronaut in the making, so why not feed their curiosity with facts about outer space?
+You can also tell them facts about the solar system to further pique their curiosity.
+Giving children a glimpse of the planets, satellites, and stars may inspire them to learn more about space.

 Infographic: Unknown Facts About Space For Kids